Archaeology in Mongolia

 University of Edinburgh

-Sarah is a zooarchaeologist and PhD student at the University of Edinburgh.
+Sarah is a zooarchaeologist affiliated with the University of Edinburgh, where she got her PhD.
 She did her Undergraduate in Pre- and Protohistoric Archaeology at Kiel University (2014) before specializing in her Master’s (2017) in zooarchaeology.
 She gained years of experiences in the identification and recording of non-human animal remains.
 With a focus on multispecies’ communities and land use she has been involved in several international projects.
 She has worked in Mongolia, Russia, Kazakhstan, Uzbekistan as well as the Balkans and Northern Europe.
-Her current PhD project (funded by the Gerda-Henkel-Foundation) focuses on early pastoralist multispecies communities in Eastern Mongolia and beyond.
+Her PhD project (funded by the Gerda-Henkel-Foundation) focused on early pastoralist multispecies communities in Eastern Mongolia and beyond.

 Picture